Andrew-Velox/HSC-PROGRAMS/README.md

 # HSC-PROGRAMS

- I am trying to write all the c programmes of HSC ICT book.
+ Im writing all this C programs from my Book of HSC.

 <!--# 📂 C/C++ Programs from the book of HSC. -->